haplone/docs/papers_abstract/presto_sql_on_everything.md

 The ability to quickly and easily extract insights from large amounts of data is increasingly important to technology-enabled organizations.
 As it becomes cheaper to collect and store vast amounts of data, it is important that tools to query this data become faster, easier to use, and more flexible.
 Using a popular query language like SQL can make data analytics accessible to more people within an organization.
 However, ease-of-use is compromised when organizations are forced to deploy multiple incompatible SQL-like systems to solve different classes of analytics problems.

 Presto is an open-source distributed SQL query engine that has run in production at Facebook since 2013 and is used today by several large companies, including Uber, Netflix, Airbnb, Bloomberg, and LinkedIn.
 Organizations such as Qubole, Treasure Data, and Starburst Data have commercial offerings based on Presto.
 The Amazon Athena  interactive querying service is built on Presto.
 With over a hundred contributors on GitHub, Presto has a strong open source community.

 Presto is designed to be adaptive, flexible, and extensible.
 It provides an ANSI SQL interface to query data stored in Hadoop environments, open-source and proprietary RDBMSs, NoSQL systems, and stream processing systems such as Kafka.
 A ‘Generic RPC’   connector makes adding a SQL interface to proprietary systems as easy as implementing a half dozen RPC endpoints.
 Presto exposes an open HTTP API, ships with JDBC support, and is compatible with several industry-standard business intelligence (BI) and query authoring tools. `The built-in Hive connector can natively read from and write to distributed file systems such as HDFS and Amazon S3; and supports several popular open-source file formats including ORC, Parquet, and Avro.`

 As of late 2018, Presto is responsible for supporting much of the SQL analytic workload at Facebook, including interactive/BI queries and long-running batch extract-transform-load (ETL) jobs.
 In addition, Presto powers several end-user facing analytics tools, serves high performance dashboards, provides a SQL interface to multiple internal NoSQL systems, and supports Facebook’s A/B testing infrastructure.
 In aggregate, Presto processes hundreds of petabytes of data and quadrillions of rows per day at Facebook.

-Presto has several notable characteristics:
+Presto has several notable 显著 characteristics:

 • It is an adaptive `multi-tenant system` capable of concurrently running hundreds of memory, I/O, and CPU-intensive queries, and scaling to thousands of worker nodes while efficiently utilizing cluster resources.